Forensic Accounting in Jacksonville

 Forensic auditors examine individual or company financial records to find evidence suitable for use in the court of law.

-Forensic auditors combine investigative techniques along with an understanding of accounting principles to determine if there are illegal practices or fraud hidden in companies’ financial records
+Forensic auditors combine investigative techniques along with an understanding of accounting principles to determine if there are illegal practices or fraud hidden in a company’s financial records

 Certified forensic auditors are trained to present their findings in legal proceedings that concern fraud, embezzlement, or financial disputes.

-Forensic auditors are generally CPA’s who are knowledgeable and can understand and have experience with fraudulent activities that could take place in the organization.
-In many cases the fraud is not discovered by the owners or the board until later time.
+Forensic auditors are generally CPAs who are knowledgeable and can understand and have experience with fraudulent activities that could take place in the organization.
+In many cases, the fraud is not discovered by the owners or the board until a later time.

-If you are suspecting fraud in your organization or seeing that the sales are up, yet the cash flow is poor or the organization has poor internal controls and the organization seems to be losing money while the volume of business has increased, your organization may be a victim.
+If you suspect fraud in your organization, see that the sales are up while cash flow is poor, or observe poor internal controls and money loss while business is increased, your organization may be a victim.